 Brands for wide weightlifting shoes

 For example, the group mentioned the Altra Footwear brand shoe, which you can buy on Zappos.
-Also, No Bull shoes, which I found on Amazon.
+Also, No Bull shoes.
 These are wide width sneakers I’ve never heard about before.

 In addition, there were certain styles from well-known brands, not known for wide sneakers, that they recommended.
 For instance, many people said Nike Metcon shoes were worth checking out.
 Same with Reebok Nano sneakers.

 Finally, when looking for these wide width sneakers for weightlifting, you should also consider shoes called crosstraining.
 Basically, what you’re looking for are flatter shoes with thinner soles.